Jeff0741/GAIC-2024-Spring-EVS/README.md

 ### What we du in this competition:

 1. We select different solving methods for different problems.
 2. We have crafted more professional prompts for some challenging problems.
-(The first 100 problems use solving_method_1)
+(The first 100 problems use solving_method_1 or solving_method_4)
 3. For statistical problems that require table lookup, we have adopted a specialized table lookup method.
 (We use solving_method_3)
 4. For the remaining problems, we have adopted a more generalized method.
 (We use solving_method_2)